jvtrigueros/blog.jvtrigueros.com/README.md

 best that I move the stagnant blog off of DO and into S3 where storage is cheaper and I don't have to deal with hosting.

+## Theme

+I'll be using the theme [zetsu](https://nandomoreira.me/zetsu) with a few modifications of my own.
+Since it's not a gem-based theme, I'll be cloning the theme as a subtree and see how that works out, to accomplish this, I'm folowing an [Atlassian guide](https://www.atlassian.com/blog/git/alternatives-to-git-submodule-git-subtree).

+First off, we need to add the zetsu repo as a remote

+    git remote add -f zetsu https://github.com/nandomoreirame/zetsu.git

+Then we can clone the subtree

+    git subtree pull --prefix src zetsu master --squash

 ## Setup

 I'm using the a Docker container generously provided by the Jekyll peeps.